guckstift/crunchy/README.md

 }
 ```

-In all the above statements "cond" serves as the branch or loop condition.
+In all of the above statements "cond" serves as the branch or loop condition.
 It must be of type "bool".

 Inside a "while", "if" or "else" body more statements can appear.
 The body establishes a new scope.
 Variables declared inside
 this scope are not accessible from outside the body.
-But variables of the enclsoing scopes are accessible from in there.
+But variables of the outer scopes are accessible from within there.